White’s Knights: Jack Holmes and His Friend as American Fairy Tale

 There are two cultural realities, the sexual and the racial, one explicit, one implicit, Edmund White evokes in Jack Holmes, a fable of bracing authenticity and delicious wit—one of his most breezily readable, yet most psychologically resonant works.
 Many readers, myself included, regard White’s oeuvre as a national treasure.
 But here I confess.
 Overextended and exhausted, numbed by news media’s ubiquitous overtures and the steady noise of internet discourse, looking for a good read, I was first drawn in by Bloomsbury’s cover design: a pair of reclined male legs, crossed over a black and white cityscape background.
 While their air of sophisticated relaxation seemed to conjure strains of Gershwin to drift across these skyscrapers in grayscale, their indeterminate masculinity seemed evocative of a delicious tension between gay and straight sensuality (I had recently been re-savoring the angst of Guy Willard’s coming-out story Mirrors of Narcissus).
 As it turned out, given the book’s thematic arc, there was considerable irony in the allure of such surface attributes.

 This novel seemed poised to reflect Us in some representative, teasingly erotic manner: Us being gay men, or men period, or just Americans still grappling with relatively recent political and cultural upheavals.
 The novel fulfills this air of promise, but one of the reasons to return to Jack Holmes is that it does so in unexpectedly topical ways.
 A gay man’s relationship to straight men is one negotiation which, like his own coming out, never truly ends, in spite of whatever stance he’s currently chosen.
-And like the work of Sylvia Plath, one of my favorite poets, White’s novel traces fault lines in the collective psyche of a period whose effects are still being felt, while engaging the timeless craving for fantasy in such a way as to deliver, as Ezra Pound called poetry, “the news that stays news.”
+And like the work of Sylvia Plath, one of my favorite poets, White’s novel traces fault lines in the collective psyche of a period whose effects are still being felt; it does so while engaging our timeless craving for fantasy in such a way as to deliver, as Ezra Pound called poetry, “the news that stays news.”

 I shall never get out of this!
 There are two of me now: